andrea-fantini/ml-materials-discovery/README.md

     │
     ├── figures/            <- Figures saved by scripts or notebooks.
     │
-    ├── notebooks/          <- Jupyter notebooks.
-Naming convention is a short `-` delimited │                         description, a number (for ordering), and the creator's initials, │                        e.g. `initial-data-exploration-01-hg`.
-    │
-    ├── output/             <- Manipulated data, logs, etc.
-    │
-    ├── tests/              <- Unit tests.
-    │
     ├── src/      <- Python module with source code of this project.
     │
     ├── environment.yml     <- conda virtual environment definition file.
     │
+    ├── Materials Discovery.ipynb     <- Jupyter Notebook that contains the exploratory data analysis, modeling, and new material generation.
+    │
     ├── LICENSE
     │
-    ├── Makefile            <- Makefile with commands like `make environment` │
-    ├── README.md           <- The top-level README for developers using this project.
+    └── README.md           <- The top-level README for developers using this project.
-    │
-    └── tox.ini             <- tox file with settings for running tox; see tox.testrun.org

 --------